 However, only buy during this time if you’re seeking a bargain and don’t need the very latest vehicle to be content or have concerns about your car depreciating in value.

 Sales employees at dealerships work on quarterly sales to get their commission, so every three months you’ll find more deals offered.
 June and December are historically the best for discounted prices as dealers face the halfway and end point of their sales year and are eager to meet their targets.

 Just what kind of car you’re looking for and what season of the year it is can also have an impact when you’re seeking the ideal time to buy a brand new vehicle.
 Convertibles are a popular purchase in summer, so if that’s what you’re looking for try buying in winter and you’re likely to be offered better deals.
 In turn, four-wheel drives tend to peak in sales in the colder months of the year, so if you’re after a vehicle with a bit more traction and need to get off road, visit the dealerships over summer.

 2020 number plates

-The first 2020 number plates will be issued on March 1st and will feature the number 20 to mark the new year.
+The first 2020 number plates were issued on March 1st and featured the number 20 to mark the new year.
 Number plates issued in the autumn of 2020 from September 1st until March of 2021 will have the number 70 displayed.

 Plates issued in January and February of 2020 will still feature the numerals to indicate the second half of 2019 and will display 69.